Derived $\ell$-adic zeta functions: -adic Cohomology

 \end{definition}

-The key purpose of Mittag--Leffler systems is that on such systems, the inverse limit is an exact functor.
-The ML property is frequently satisfied, for instance, if all the modules $F_n$ are finite length, then $F$ is an ML system. \begin{definition} An \emph{$\ell$-adic} system is a projective diagram $F$ such that $F_n=0$ for $n<0$ and for all $n$ \begin{enumerate} \item $F_n$ is a module of finite length, \item $\ell^{n+1} F_n=0$, and \item the map $F_{n+1}\to F_n$ induces an isomorphism
+The key purpose of Mittag--Leffler diagrams is that on such diagrams, the inverse limit is an exact functor.
+The ML property is frequently satisfied.
+For instance, if all the modules $F_n$ are finite length, then $F$ is an ML diagram. \begin{definition} An \emph{$\ell$-adic} diagram is a diagram $F$ such that $F_n=0$ for $n<0$ and for all $n$ \begin{enumerate} \item $F_n$ is a module of finite length, \item $\ell^{n+1} F_n=0$, and \item the map $F_{n+1}\to F_n$ induces an isomorphism